L1 users: 20,000 (1979 SIL), decreasing.

-Leti, Njowe.
 High exposure to and 97% intelligibility of Ewondo [ewo].
 But Ewondo speakers have only 46% with Mengisa.
-The Mangisa people speak 2 languages: the Mengisa Njowi dialect, spoken daily, and Leti [leo], a secret language of tradition.
-Eton [eto], the A70 variety most similar to Mengisa (Njowe) is 90% cognate with Mengisa, but a lower comprehension level (91%) (Hatfield 1990).
+The Mangisa people speak 2 languages: the Mengisa (Njowi) [mct], spoken in the Lekie division, and Leti [leo], closely related to, and perhaps a dialect of, Tuki [bag].
+Eton [eto], the A70 variety reportedly most similar to Mengisa (Njowi) is 90% cognate with Mengisa, but a lower comprehension level (91%) (1990 D. Hatfield and C. Regnier).
 Lexical similarity: 90%–91% with Eton [eto], 81%–97% with Ewondo [ewo] (Risnes 1989).
-Mengisa Njowe is considered an A70 language with Ewondo and others, while Leti [leo] is considered an A60 language (possibly A64).

-The Mangisa people speak 2 languages: the Mengisa (Njowi dialect), spoken daily, and Leti [leo].
-Christian, Muslim.
+The Mangisa people speak 2 languages: Mengisa (Njowi) and Leti [leo].
+Christian.